pussinboots/vagrant-devel-full/README.md

 * epubcheck
 * kindlegen

 All installed software can be used as user vagrant from the command line.
-Idea is sintalled as menu item under Programming entry.
+Idea is intalled as menu item under Programming entry.

 ##Usage